-The forthcoming 2017 vintage has been awarded 92 points and Highly Recommended status by Decanter (www.decanter.com) in their April 2018 edition review of Australian Riesling.
-Sadly, that vintage is not yet available in the UK and we offer the 2016 (see blue link below) .
+Awarded 92 points and Highly Recommended status by Decanter (www.decanter.com) in their April 2018 edition review of Australian Riesling.
+LAST FEW BOTTLES AVAILABLE!

 When Dave and Diana Palmer left the UK, it was supposed to be a three-year stint in Papua New Guinea, where Dave had found a job.
 Six years later, work took them to Canberra until, three years further on, Dave resigned to set up his own business.
 By this point, Skillogalee had already entered their lives, mainly because they’d drunk plenty of it with the eldest son of the owners, and sold it at a festival.
 Then they heard that the winery was up for sale…so naturally they sold the house and the sports car, packed up the kids and the cat, and moved to South Australia.